aws/eks-anywhere/docs/developer/best-practice.md

 If you do, add a comment in `go.mod` explaining why that `replace` instance is needed and when (or under what conditions) it can be removed.

 Some examples of situations where you might need a `replace`:
 * Fixing CVE's in indirect dependencies.
-Make sure you specify the transient dependency/dependencies so we can track when it gets updates upstream.
+Make sure you specify the transitive dependency/dependencies so we can track when it gets updates upstream.

 ## Style